The Underlying Problems of Complexity in computing

 Specialization

-Computing -- Although there is a tendency to talk about
+in Computing -- Although there is a tendency to think of

-general purpose, many computers are quite specialized already.
+computers as general purpose, most computers are in fact quite

 2) Messaging -- the